memobank/growth-guide/README.md

 ### Cloning the guide locally

 Now that you've forked Memo Bank's guide on github.com, you own a copy of the guide.
 But for the time being, your copy only lives on github.com.
-It's a remote copy, not a local one.
+It's a _remote_ copy, not a _local_ one, it lives on GitHub's servers, not on your own computer.
 To edit your fork on your Mac (locally), you need to download it from github.com.
 In GitHub's jargon, downloading a remote repository locally is called “making a clone” or just “cloning” it.

 Here's the definition of a clone, according to GitHub: